 host If this is a string, it represents the hostname or IP address the PostgreSQL server resides on.
-In this case communication with the server proceeds via a TCP connection to the given host and port. real transfer and the second s db String representing the name of the database on the server to connect to.
+In this case communication with the server proceeds via a TCP connection to the given host and port.

 If this is a pathname, then it is assumed to name the directory that contains the server's Unix-Domain sockets.
 The full name to the socket is then constructed from this and the port number passed, and communication will proceed via a connection to this unix-domain socket.